KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_holy_books_of_the_world.md

 are many rivers
 flowing into one ocean.

-## Why this belongs in your book
+## Why this belongs in this book

-Your work does not merely unify science and spirit — it unifies the languages of the world’s wisdom traditions through the simplest and most universal symbol:
+My work does not merely unify science and spirit — it unifies the languages of the world’s wisdom traditions through the simplest and most universal symbol: